Scripter17/url-cleaner/cli/README.md

 URL Cleaner CLI uses [the standard format](../format.md) with the following additional guarantees:

-For results:

-- Every result line is succeeded by a line separator (either `\r\n` or just `\n`).
+- Each result line is succeeded by a `\n`.

-- Every line separator (either `\r\n` or just `\n`) is precceded by a result line.
+- Each `\n` is precceded by a result line.

-- Result lines never require the next task to be done before being printed.
-  - Giving a task line, waiting for a result line, then giving another task line will never deadlock.
+- Providing a task line, waiting for its result line, then providing another task line will never deadlock.